Holi is a very popular festival, celebrated in north India largely.

 3) Be polite to the local people.

 4) Both the villages do not have public toilets.
 Despite this, what is truly wonderful is the fact that you can knock at just about any door and request to use the loo.
 The village-folks are more than welcoming.
-In Barsana, at one point in time, I got a bit unwell and walked into a house and requested if I can lie on the cot for a while.
+In Barsana, at one point in time, I got a bit unwell and walked into a house and requested to lay on the cot for a while.
 They happily obliged! [how ‘a while’ got converted into almost a couple of hours is a story for another day :p ]

 5) Carry your own food and water.
 The hygiene level of the eateries is extremely questionable.
 You will be spending 7-10 hours and you would need to keep yourself full and hydrated.